-(Successful completion of all Level I courses and formal program admission required.)
+(Successful completion of all Level I courses, fingerprint clearance card, and formal program admission required.)

-Students must earn a grade of "C" in all Level II EDU courses and a GPA of 2.5 or better and successfully pass the subject knowledge portions of the Arizona Educator Proficiency Assessment (AEPA) during Level II of the Program and prior to being able to enroll for student teaching.
+Students must earn a grade of "C" or better in all Level II EDU courses and a GPA of 2.5 or better and successfully pass the subject knowledge portion(s) of the Arizona Educator Proficiency Assessment (AEPA) during Level II of the Program and prior to being able to enroll for student teaching.
 The AEPA is a standardized exam given by the National Evaluation Systems, Inc. (NES).
-Arizona teachers must pass the subject knowledge portion of this exam to obtain a Standard Certificate.
+Arizona teachers must pass the subject knowledge portion of this exam to obtain a Provisional Certificate.

-EDU 285AC Education Perspectives
+EDU285AC Education Perspectives

-EDU 287AC Education Seminar III
+EDU287AC Master Teacher Seminar III

-- EDU 240 Methods for Teaching SEI/ESL
+EDU240 Methods for Teaching SEI/ESL

-- EDU 290 Science Methods
+EDU290 Science Methods and Curriculum

-- EDU 293 Math Methods
+EDU293 Math Methods and Curriculum

-- EDU 295 Social Science Methods
+EDU295 Social Science Methods and Curriculum